mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 > **Note:** The naming and layout of the above files will depend on your use case and code requirements.
 Python scripts are as general as individual notebook cells, meaning, you could create one for almost any kind of functionality.

-## TK - Why would you want to go modular?
+## Why would you want to go modular?

 Notebooks are fantastic for iteratively exploring and running experiments quickly.

 However, for larger scale projects you may find Python scripting more reproducible and easier to run.

-Though this is a debated topic, as companies like [Netflix have shown they can use notebooks for production code](https://netflixtechblog.com/notebook-innovation-591ee3221233).
+Though this is a debated topic, as companies like [Netflix have shown how they use notebooks for production code](https://netflixtechblog.com/notebook-innovation-591ee3221233).

 **Production code** is code that runs to offer a service to someone or something.